 The digital price tags have many advantages.
 They enable a flexible pricing policy, reduce the cost and handling of the paper price tags, reduce 'hassle' at the checkout and make the connection between online and the physical shelf.
 "On the digital price tags we can, for example, also show similar products from our stock or reviews from the webshop".
 With a new generation of digital shelf cards (flash) Intergamma will soon be able to direct employees and/or customers with a light signal to a shelf for a stock check.
 It will also be possible to pay at the shelf - instead of at the cash register - in the future.

 "We are noticing that customers are using these tools more and more.
 It's really more than a toy, especially for the younger generation.
 The younger they are, the easier it is for them to use it themselves."
 Beautiful systems that offer opportunities to the modern consumer.
 Yet there are the necessary challenges for a company like Intergamma to implement this on a large scale.
 Hensbergen: "The investments are high and the systems and processes must be linked.
 We call that 'Close the loop' internally.
 Good data is a prerequisite for this type of technology, as is adoption by our customers and our employees.
 And the technology goes very fast.
 As a result, we expect costs to drop, but you also have to keep innovating in order to keep up.
 But we think this is the way to the future.
 By blending online and offline we can compete with parties like bol.com.
 Because consumers are insecure, and we have the knowledge and experience to help them get the job done".

-in our Interactive Experience Center.
+Interactive Experience Center.